chiradeepv/agno/cookbook/examples/streamlit_apps/agentic_rag/README.md

 # Agentic RAG Agent

-**Agentic RAG Agent** is a chat application that uses Agno Agents powered with Agentic Retrieval-Augmented Generation.
+**Agentic RAG Agent** is a chat application that combines models with retrieval-augmented generation.
 It allows users to ask questions based on custom knowledge bases, documents, and web data, retrieve context-aware answers, and maintain chat history across sessions.

 > Note: Fork and clone this repository if needed